hyryel/com.unity.multiplayer.docs/docs/advanced-topics/networkobject-parenting.md

   └─ Seat2 (GameObject->NetworkObject)
 ```

-3. Finally, some time later a player wants to get into the vehicle and the player is parented under Seat1:
+3. Finally, some time later a Player wants to get into the vehicle and the Player is parented under Seat1:

 ```
 Sun